janhq/jan/docs/docs/guides/02-installation/07-antivirus-compatibility-testing.md

 | McAfee             | 4.21.0.0     | Scanned and 0 threat(s) detected |
 | Microsoft Defender | 1.403.2259.0 | Scanned and 0 threat(s) detected |

-## Testing Summary

-The Jan App v0.4.4 release has undergone automatic testing through CI with a selection of popular antivirus software to ensure compatibility and safety.
-The following summarizes the testing results:

-- **Compatible:** Bitdefender (v27.0.27.125), McAfee (v.4.21.0.0), Microsoft Defender (v1.403.2259.0)

 ## Conclusion

-The testing conducted indicates that Jan App v0.4.4 is compatible with Bitdefender, Microsoft Defender, and McAfee.
+The testing indicates that Jan App v0.4.4 is compatible with Bitdefender, Microsoft Defender, and McAfee.
 Any updates or changes to compatibility status will be promptly documented.